PolloRollo/PolloRollo.github.io/writing/emptySet.md

 the conclusion can be anything, even contradictory or impossible.
 For this reason we need to take care to not accidently study the empty set.

-Imagine we want to study numbers which have two properties.
+Imagine we want to study integers which have two properties, being prime and being square.
-As a simple example, those properties will be that the integer is prime and that it is a square number.
-Since the set is empty (squares cannot be prime) we could logically imply any number of additional conditions without realizing we are discussing nothing.
+Since squares cannot be prime, the set will be empty.
+We could then–without realizing we are discussing nothing–logically imply any number of additional conditions.
+This would be a useless and time-wasting endeavour.

-This can avoided by proving that we made a contradiction, which can be extremely challenging at times.
+Proving that the properties are contradictory can be extremely challenging at times, especially if the properties appear unrelated.
+The best way to avoid this is to always have an example to study.
+This will guarantee that your set is non-empty.

 ----